WHEN THE RESULTS SAY LOW BLOOD CALCIUM

 The sequence of events might be this: blood ionized calcium begins to drop.
 The parathyroid glands sense this and release PTH.
 Ionized calcium begins to rise.
 When PTH levels are high enough, vitamin D is activated.
 Ionized calcium begins to rise more.
 When enough vitamin D has been activated, the parathyroid glands shut of PTH production.
 When PTH levels are low enough, vitamin D activation ceases and calcium levels drop again.

 Without calcium, muscle contraction becomes abnormal and the nervous system more excitable.
 Seizures (called “hypocalcemic tetany”) can result.
-This type of seizure occurs when the calcium level drops below 6 mg/dl and in dogs (but not cats) seems to be associated with exercise.
+This type of seizure occurs when the calcium level drops below 6 mg/dl and in dogs (but not cats) and seems to be associated with exercise during the hypocalcemia state.
 Other symptoms include: nervousness, disorientation, drunken walk, fever, weak pulses, excessive panting, muscle tension, twitches and tremors.
 Cats tend to show more listlessness than dogs and also tend to raise their third eyelids.
 Painful muscle cramping occurs which can lead a pet to become aggressive.
 If calcium levels drop to 4 mg/dl or below, death generally results.

 The average age of onset for PTH deficiency is about 5 years for dogs and the most requently identified breeds are the toy poodle, the miniature schnauzer, the Labrador retriever, the German shepherd dog, the dachshund, and the entire terrier group.